tyr7z/zombsroyale/src/content/docs/zombslib/entities.md

     order: 4
 ---

 Entities are split into categories.
 They're communicated to the client on `EnterWorldResponse`.
-Each category (entity map) has it's own attributes (Tick fields).
+Each category (entity map) has its own attributes (Tick fields).
 You can take a look at the attributes in your `EnterWorldResponse` callback.

 ```ts
 game.on("EnterWorldResponse", (response: EnterWorldResponse) => {